NFL Top 100 Players of 2018

-The NFL Top 100 Players of 2018 was the eighth season in the series.
+The NFL Top 100 Players of 2018 was the eighth season in the NFL Top 100 series.
 It ended with reigning NFL MVP Tom Brady being ranked #1, making him the only player to be voted #1 three times, already being the only player to be voted first more than once.
-For the second time in the list's history, the Super Bowl MVP (Nick Foles) failed to rank.4 teams did not have a player on the list: Baltimore Ravens, Indianapolis Colts, New York Jets, Tampa Bay Buccaneers.
+For the second time in the list's history, the Super Bowl MVP (Nick Foles) failed to rank.3 teams did not have a player on the list: Indianapolis Colts, New York Jets, Tampa Bay Buccaneers.